-- "FOR" each of the three nominees for our Class I directors; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; - "FOR" the advisory approval of our executive compensation; and - "FOR" the 2020 Equity Incentive Plan.
+- "FOR" each of the three nominees for our Class III directors; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - "FOR" the amendment of our 2020 Equity Incentive Plan to increase the number of shares reserved thereunder.

-Thank you for your continued support of Pacific Biosciences.
+Thank you for your continued support of PacBio.